 Inversely, as a group if each player is uncooperative, then we must see that on average, each player should receive a loss from the game compared with the starting amount, while still allowing players to ideally to finish with an amount more than $0 to prevent lack of motivation and engagement in the game.

-It is worth mentioning too, that while the above is a requirement, it won’t always be met due to the nature of joint probability and some of the inherent randomness in the game.
+It is worth mentioning too, that while the above is a requirement, it won’t always be met due to the nature of joint probability and the random determination of outbreaks.
 The game should allow cases where players are cooperative and outbreaks still occur often.
 Inversely, the game should also allow cases where players are uncooperative and outbreaks don’t occur often.
 Such cases in this game should be rare though to get the best data possible, as the player’s actions must determine the outcome as much as possible despite the randomness that exists in the game.

 Test Description

-To perform this test, you will need a terminal (CMD, Bash) where you will be able to perform the command line tests and export the data to an accompanying file (ideally, text, csv something readable by humans).
+To perform this test, you will need a terminal (CMD, Bash) to perform the command line tests and export the data to a file (ideally, text, csv).
 The operating system you use, shouldn’t matter as long as you have a met these requirements (at the time of writing 02/04/2017):

-oTree 1.2.8 (or above) Postgres 9.6.1 (or above) otreechat (latest version) psycopg2 (latest version) Python 3.6 (or above) Have followed the instructions for oTree to use Postgres as per this page: http://otree.readthedocs.io/en/latest/server/ubuntu.html#database-postgres
+oTree 1.2.8 (or above) Postgres 9.6.1 (or above) otreechat (latest version) psycopg2 (latest version) Python 3.6 (or above) Follow the instructions for oTree to use Postgres as per this page: http://otree.readthedocs.io/en/latest/server/ubuntu.html#database-postgres

 Postgres here isn’t completely necessary to complete these tests, you could theoretically use MySQL, MSQL (Microsoft SQL) and many others, you must ensure it’s a Relational Database that can withstand multiple concurrent transactions without issue.

-And finally refer to here for the note on otree_tags: oTree_Tags
+You should also refer to the notes on oTreee tags: oTree_Tags.

-In the terminal (in my case PowerShell), you’ll need to put the following command to perform the test 20 times for the sake of getting a reasonable sample size to reduce the average being affected by any outliers like those rare times when players do well despite being uncooperative or vice versa.
+In the terminal (in my case PowerShell), you’ll need to put the following command to perform the test 20 times for the sake of getting a reasonable sample size to reduce the average being affected by any outliers.

 for($i=1; $i -le 20; $i++) {